davdar/maam/writeup/paper.markdown

 # Conclusion

-We have shown that \emph{Galois transfomers}, monad transfomers that transport (1) Galois connections and (2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers, and form the basis of a modular, reusable and composable metatheory for program analysis.
+We have shown that \emph{Galois transformers}, monad transformers that transport (1) Galois connections and (2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers, and form the basis of a modular, reusable and composable metatheory for program analysis.

-In the end, we hope language independent characterizations of analysis ingredients will both facilate the systematic construction of program analyses and bridge the gap between various communities which often work in isolation.
+In the end, we hope language independent characterizations of analysis ingredients will both facilitate the systematic construction of program analyses and bridge the gap between various communities which often work in isolation.